Chart Color Schemes

 Tarneit (West) - Mount Cottrell features high concentrations of family households and group households, with a higher-than-average median household size

-Family households constitute 86.9% of all households, including 59.4% couples with children, 17.7% couples without children, and 7.7% single parent families.
-Non-family households account for the remaining 13.1%, with lone person households at 9.2% and group households comprising 4.1%.
-The median household size is 3.4 people, which is larger than the Greater Melbourne average of 2.6.
+Family households dominate at 86.9% of all households, comprising 59.4% couples with children, 17.7% couples without children, and 7.7% single parent families.
+Non-family households make up the remaining 13.1%, with lone person households at 9.2% and group households comprising 4.1% of the total.
+The median household size of 3.4 people is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households